Frank9000/100-days-of-code/log.md

 **Today's Progress**: Worked on assignments from JS Bootcamp.

-**Thoughts** Learning more about Bootstrap.
+**Thoughts:** Learning more about Bootstrap.
 Need to update my Portifolio Bootstrap page with this color #563d7c.

 ### Day 5: November 7th, 2018

 **Today's Progress**: Missed a couple days due to work.
 Getting back on track today.

-**Thoughts** Goals for this #100daysofcode is to have my portfolio built and updated with at least 5 projects.
+**Thoughts:** Goals for this #100daysofcode is to have my portfolio built and updated with at least 5 projects.
 Complete within 100 day timeline.
 Working through freeCodeCamp today.

 ### Day 6: November 8th, 2018

 **Today's Progress**: Worked through more of the freecodecamp curriculum.
 Also close to finishing my survey form page.

-**Thoughts** Learned more about Bootstrap today.
+**Thoughts:** Learned more about Bootstrap today.
 Bootstrap is so convenient and easy to use.
 Adding a new notes section at end of each day.

 **Link to work:** [Survey Form](https://codepen.io/chasea/full/yQOEEx/)

 **Notes** Not sure why the background color is not working with codepen.
 I will work on this tomorrow and complete the requirements for FCC project.

+### Day 0: November 26th, 2018

+**Today's Progress**: Main goal needs to be completion of portfolio page.

+**Thoughts:** Things really got away from me.
+Busy doing too many other projects and have not been able to keep up with #100days